‘How to’ of Multilingual Customer Support: Challenges & Best Practices

 Implementing multilingual customer support is an important part of delivering first-class customer service and achieving a high level of customer satisfaction.

 A lot of companies are still behind in the global support aspect.
-Just to emphasize how crucial multilingual customer service really is: around 75% of consumers are more likely to buy from a brand if the product info is in their native language.
-Even more won’t consider buying if it’s not.
-That’s a huge portion of the market.
+Just to emphasize how crucial multilingual customer service really is: a CSA Research survey of 8,709 consumers across 29 countries found that 76% prefer to buy products when info and descriptions are available in their own language.

-Offering support in multiple languages doesn’t just make things easier for your customers – it makes them trust you more.
-They’re more likely to stay loyal to your business, come back, and tell others about you.
+Offering support in multiple languages doesn’t just make things easier for your global customers – it makes them trust you more.
+They’re more likely to stay loyal to your company, come back, and tell others about you.
 Both you and the customer benefit.

 Benefits of multilingual customer support

-- Access to more markets without changing your product: Offering customer support in multiple languages will let you increase market reach without developing new products or services.
+- Access to more markets: Offering customer support in multiple languages will let you increase market reach.

 - Higher customer satisfaction: People feel heard and respected when they see that you offer to speak in their language.
 This is a guaranteed customer satisfaction boost.